 Coffin Mountain, Mount Livingstone, Sheep Mountain and Saddle Mountain

-Back at the solitary tree we find a tombstone (mouse over).
+Back at the solitary tree we found a tombstone (mouse over)

 Heading back to the trail below